 - Do these problems trouble you?

 A more detailed assessment is then needed for OCD to be diagnosed.
-This may either be carried out by your doctor or by a specialist mental health team.
+This may either be carried out by your doctor or by a specialist mental health professional.
 The assessment will look at any obsessional thoughts and compulsions that you have and how they affect you and your daily life.
 Children with OCD may be referred to a specialist mental health team which is experienced in assessing and treating children with OCD.

 What is the treatment for obsessive-compulsive disorder?

 - Cognitive behavioural therapy (CBT); or

 - Medication, usually with a selective serotonin reuptake inhibitor (SSRI) antidepressant medicine; or

 - A combination of CBT plus an SSRI antidepressant medicine.

 Cognitive behavioural therapy is a type of therapy that deals with your current thought processes and/or behaviours and aims to change them by creating strategies to overcome negative thought patterns, which may help you to manage OCD more effectively.
 See the separate leaflet called Cognitive Behavioural Therapy (CBT).